payflip-labs/.github/profile/README.md

 ## Money without boundaries

-Your money shouldn’t be limited by where you are.
+Your money shouldn’t be limited by where it is or how it’s stored.

 With PayFlip, you can pay anyone, anywhere in the world, as easily as sending money to someone next to you.

-Distance disappears, and payments feel instant and effortless.
+There are no delays.
+No waiting for funds to move.
+Everything works in the moment you need it.

 ---